kyprosantreou/Web-based_application_for_Hashimotos_disease_prediction/README.md

 # Description:
-This program is a streamlit web application that uses machine learning to predict Hashimoto's disease.
-The algorithm it uses is random foerst.
+This program is a streamlit web application that uses machine learning to predict when someone is suffering from Hashimoto's by filling in the appropriate fields with the corresponding results from their blood tests.
+T

 ## How to run:
 -Open your terminal